 Out of the 925 undergraduate students at Boricua College, 135 (about 15%) are considered first-time/full-time degree seekers.

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Boricua College may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Boricua College about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Boricua College we would expect an overall graduation rate of 39.9%.
-However, students are graduating at a rate that is 10.1% higher.
-That means Boricua College is performing above average at graduating students based upon those students' anticipated academic achievement in college.
+Based on the caliber of first-time/full-time students that attend Boricua College we would expect an overall graduation rate of 38.0%.
+However, students are graduating at a rate that is 41.1% higher.
+Therefore, Boricua College is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.

-50.0% of students at Boricua College failed to graduate within 150% of the expected time.
-The majority did so because they dropped out.
+20.9% of students at Boricua College failed to graduate within 150% of the expected time.
+The majority did so because they transferred to another school.

 - How many people drop out of college?